 Applying technology to supply chain reporting

-tex.tracer Co-Founder and CEO, Bart Westerman and Co-Founder and CPO, Jolanda Kooi met 10 years ago and joined forces with a mutual wish to make their industry more sustainable.
+tex.tracer Co-Founder and CEO, Jolanda Kooi and Co-Founder and COO, Bart Westerman joined forces with a mutual wish to make their industry more sustainable.

 “We became Fairtrade and Global Organic Textile Standard (GOTS) certified,” says Westerman.“We were hoping that with these licenses we could contribute to the necessary changes in our industry, but it did not work out fast enough.
 Although the Fairtrade and GOTS certification process gave us a good insight into the supply chain, they are limited to organic cotton fibers, and it takes time to process the information through the systems in place.
 We thought with present-day technology it should be possible to track any kind of material and do it in real-time.”

-When they started drawing the outline for tex.tracer in 2018, they realized that it was something that should not be restricted to the supply chains of their own importing companies, but should be used industry-wide, and could apply to any other supply chains.
+When they started drawing the outline for tex.tracer in 2018, they realized that simplicity should be key and that the platform should collect reliable supply chain data for the apparel industry, and that as something that it could apply to any other supply chains.

 Comprehensive line-up of verification checks

 The platform build started in 2019.
 In tex.tracer, information is obtained from brand owners when they register a garment and the system automatically emails companies down the supply chain.
 The data is verified using mobile geolocation, time stamps and digital handshakes,certification, and automated checks.
 If anomalies are detected, the system will not accept the data entry.
 An important part was that once verified, the data needed to be stored in a decentralized database that would ensure privacy,trustworthiness, and credibility.